Stepan Atayan

 Stepan Atayan (Степан Атаян; born 13 July 1966) is a retired Uzbek international football player who played as a midfielder and was awarded in 1993 as one of the three Best Footballers of the Year.
 He is currently the assistant manager at Proodeftiki in Greece.

 Club career

 Atayan began playing football in the Soviet Second League with Neftchi Baku PFK and Köpetdag Aşgabat.
 He joined Uzbek League side Neftchi Farg'ona in 1991.
 Atayan left Uzbekistan and moved to Greece in 1995.
-He continued his career with Proodeftiki, playing 4 seasons in the Greek Super League for the club.
+He continued his career with Proodeftiki, playing 4 seasons for the club in the Super League Greece.
 He joined Chalkidona F.C. in 1999, where he won 2 cups.
-He finished his football career in Atromitos F.C. in 2001.
+He finished his football career in Atromitos in 2001.

 International

 He was on the Uzbekistani squad at the 1994 Asian Games and made his full debut for Uzbekistan on 18 July 1995 at Merdeka Cup against Hungary won 3:2 by Hungary.
 Atayan made 9 appearances for the Uzbekistan national football team, including three appearances at the 1996 AFC Asian Cup finals in the United Arab Emirates.